gohugoio/hugo/content/contribute/development.md

 ### Installing Go with Homebrew

-If you are a Mac OSX user and have [Homebrew](https://brew.sh/) installed on your machine, installing Go is as simple as the following command:
+If you are a macOS user and have [Homebrew](https://brew.sh/) installed on your machine, installing Go is as simple as the following command:

 {{% code file="install-go.sh" %}}
 ```bash